Qatar royals, Luxembourg to buy Dexia private bank

-BRUSSELS Qatar and Luxembourg are to buy bailed-out Dexia's (DEXI.BR) private banking arm for 730 million euros, less than analysts had estimated, as the Franco-Belgian group is broken up.
+BRUSSELS Qatar and Luxembourg are to buy bailed-out Dexia's (DEXI.BR) private banking arm for 730 million euros ($950 million), less than analysts had estimated, as the Franco-Belgian group is broken up.

 The deal follows Precision's agreement in October to buy the private banking business of Dexia's Belgian rival KBC (KBC.BR).